-See maps of the proposed expansion areas on the Details tab.
+- See maps of the proposed expansion areas on the Details tab.

 You can also join us at an information session on street-to-park conversions to learn more, offer your feedback, and imagine what you'd do with more park space.

-Shaughnessy Park Street-to-Park Info Session Tuesday, November 27, 2012 from 11:30 am – 1:30 pm
+Shaughnessy Park Street-to-Park Info Session

-Shaughnessy Park (south end of Shaughnessy Street)
+Location: Shaughnessy Park (south end of Shaughnessy Street)

 The principles are intended to inform comprehensive planning in Marpole, as well as shape future growth and development in the community.
 These open houses were designed to encourage participants to show us what these principles could mean at the neighbourhood level.

-September 2012 – During Phase I of the Community Plan, we held a series of open houses and community cvents to hear your thoughts about Marpole.
+September 2012 – During Phase I of the Community Plan, we held a series of open houses and community events to hear your thoughts about Marpole.
 As part of these events, we set up asset mapping displays, where you showed us what you love and dislike, and gave us some great ideas for the future of Marpole.